In case you’re unaware, there is a new trend happening that could impact your health in many different ways.

 This could lead to tremendous benefits to your health.

 Other fruits or spices that people often add to when preparing their tea may include: Ginger, Turmeric, cayenne pepper, peppermint, and citrus fruit (like oranges).
+Head to this article for three simple, health-boosting recipes to pair with your green tea.

 The Take Home Message